This easy cabbage frittata started as a "what's in the fridge" dinner and ended up on my regular rotation. One pan, stovetop only, done in 30 minutes.

 - Cabbage - White or green cabbage softens nicely when cooked, but pointed (sweetheart) cabbage works too.
 Make sure it's fresh and crisp - this is also the star in my vegan cabbage soup.

-- Onion - Sweet or yellow onions work best; red onions can be a bit too sharp.
+- Onion - Sweet or yellow onions work best, even red onions.

-- Olive oil - Extra virgin gives richness, but light olive oil or avocado oil works too.
+- Olive oil - Extra virgin olive oil gives richness, but light olive oil or avocado oil works too.

 - Butter - Unsalted is best so you can control the seasoning; ghee works if you want a nuttier taste.

-- Tomato juice - Use one without added sugar or salt, or blend fresh tomatoes.
+- Tomato juice - Use one without added sugar or salt.
+I blend a fresh tomato when I don't have a carton open - it takes 30 seconds and tastes better.

-- Garlic - Fresh cloves, minced yourself, give the best taste.
+- Garlic - Freshly grated or minced cloves give the best taste.

 📋 Variations

-- Cheese Lover's Frittata: Add grated cheddar, feta, or parmesan cheese for extra richness and a cheesy kick.
+- Cheesy Frittata: Add grated cheddar, feta, or parmesan cheese for extra richness and a cheesy kick.

-- Spicy Cabbage Frittata: Mix in diced jalapeños or a pinch of cayenne pepper to add some heat.
+- Spicy: Mix in diced jalapeños or a pinch of cayenne pepper to add some heat.

-- Mediterranean Cabbage Frittata: Include olives, sun-dried tomatoes, and a sprinkle of feta cheese for a Mediterranean twist.
+- Mediterranean: Include olives, sun-dried tomatoes, and a sprinkle of feta cheese for a Mediterranean twist.

-- Southwestern Cabbage Frittata: Incorporate black beans, corn, and a bit of cilantro for a Southwestern touch.
+- Southwestern: Incorporate black beans, corn, and a bit of cilantro for a Southwestern touch.

-Step 1: Begin by finely chopping half a head of cabbage and transferring it to a large bowl.
+Step 1: Begin by finely chopping half of the cabbage and transferring it to a large bowl.

 Step 2: Mix in sugar, a pinch of salt, and lemon juice.
 Let it sit for about 10 minutes to soften the cabbage.